Skip to main content

 • What customer experience do you want to provide?

-• What could be the implications of open loop payment on your business model and internal processes?
+• What could be the implications of open-loop payment on your business model and internal processes?

 2. Concept outline